Profitbase/Episode-Docs/articles/invision/docs/systemsetup/installation/azureactdirauthent.md

 2. In the openIdConnect section, set the following properties.

 *	**clientId**
-Copy the Client ID value from the Azure AD Application Configuration.
+Copy the Client ID value from the Microsoft Entra ID Application Configuration.

 *	**authority**
-Azure AD instance + Tenant ID, for example https://login.microsoftonline.com/profitbase.no.
+Microsoft Entra ID instance + Tenant ID, for example https://login.microsoftonline.com/profitbase.no.

 *	**redirectUri**
 The physical address of the web application, for example https://myserver/invision.
-This value must one of the Reply Url's configured in the Azure AD Application Configuration (step 4e above).
+This value must one of the Reply Url's configured in the Microsoft Entra ID Application Configuration (step 4e above).

 *	**clientSecret**
-One of the keys from the Azure AD Application Configuration (step 4c above).
+One of the keys from the Microsoft Entra ID Application Configuration (step 4c above).

 *	**tenant**
 Your tenant id.
 You find your Tenant Id in the Overview screen of your App Registration.